grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ## Compiling for Multiple CPU

 On modern CPUs, compiling native code dedicated to the target processor is critical to obtain the best possible performances.
 When using the C++ backend, the same C++ file can be compiled with `gcc` of `clang` for each possible target CPU using the appropriate `-march=cpu` option.
 When using the LLVM backend, the same LLVM IR code can be compiled into CPU specific machine code using the **dynamic-faust** tool.
+This step will typically be done using the best compilation options automatically found with the **faustbench** tool or **faustbench-llvm** tools.
 A specialized tool has been developed to combine all the possible options.

 ### faust2object